innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

-#                                   REAL WORLD APPLICABILITY OF THE APPROACH ADOPTED
+#                                   REAL WORLD APPLICATION OF THE ADOPTED APPROACH

 1. A closed-loop controller receives power from the BLDC via an inverter.
 2. Current passes through its windings to control the speed and torque of the control unit.